amaurits/CoveringMuslimsBook/content/information/availability/index.md

 weight: 3
 ---

-[_Covering Muslims: American Newspapers in Comparative Perspective_](https://global.oup.com/academic/product/covering-muslims-9780197611722?cc=us&lang=en&), has been available as an electronic book since some time in November 2021.
+[_Covering Muslims: American Newspapers in Comparative Perspective_](https://global.oup.com/academic/product/covering-muslims-9780197611722?cc=us&lang=en&), has been available as an electronic book November 2021.

 Paper shortages and supply chain issues aggravated by the COVID-19 pandemic have pushed the print publication dates back a bit.
 In the United States, the book has been available since December 14, 2021, in both hardcover and paperback.